ryancooper/course-info/README.md

 ## Help!

-If at any point you need help with setting all this up.
-Feel free to reach out to one of the TAs or instructor.
+If at any point you need help with setting all this up, feel free to reach out to one of the TAs or the instructor.
 Their contact information can be found in the [syllabus][syllabus].

 [join]: https://github.com/join